sampleritigithub/Utility-Kernel/README.md

 # Utility-Kernel
-Same functionality as 5a but with a varsDictionary variable called debugMode, which shows debug info when assigned to "True" via assign-variable.
-Program is updated to fix small bugs.
+Same functionality as 5b1 but with if statements and piping!!!
+Program is updated to fix a bug in IP info collection.